 Prep time: 10 min |Cook time: 2 hours | Yield: Depends

-- Equal amounts of canola or vegetable oil
+- Equal amounts each of of canola or vegetable oil and all purpose flour

 - Cast iron pot or skillet